JWKoster/.github/README.md

-# .github
+# JWKoster
-Readme for personal organisation
+This is a personal organisation including all of Jelle Koster's accounts (both personal and corporate), as a top level view.